-Prophylactic antibiotics are not given.
+Prophylactic systemic antibiotics are not given.

 Initial empiric antibiotic treatment for apparent infection during the first 5 days should target staphylococci and streptococci (eg, with vancomycin for inpatients).
 Infections that develop after 5 days are treated with broad-spectrum antibiotics that are effective against gram-positive and gram-negative bacteria.
 Antibiotic selection is subsequently adjusted based on culture and sensitivity results.

 Surgery is indicated for burns that are not expected to heal within 2 wk, including most deep partial-thickness burns and all full-thickness burns.
 Eschars are removed as soon as possible, ideally within 3 days to prevent sepsis and facilitate early wound grafting, which shortens hospitalization and improves the functional result.
 If burns are extensive and life threatening, the largest eschars are removed first to close as much burn area as early as possible.

 After excision, grafting proceeds ideally using partial-thickness autografts (the patient’s skin), which are permanent (2).
 Autografts can be transplanted as sheets (solid pieces of skin) or meshed grafts (sheets of donor skin that are stretched to cover a larger area by making multiple, regularly spaced, small incisions).
 Meshed grafts are used in areas where appearance is less of a concern when burns are > 20% TBSA and donor skin is scarce.
 Meshed grafts heal with an uneven gridlike appearance, sometimes with excessive hypertrophic scarring.